moscarelloscott/moscarelloscott/binarytree.md

             return res
 ~~~

-    Here we populate the tree and print out the data
+    Here we populate the tree and print out the data by calling the corasponding function

 ~~~Python
    print("\n___________input and output code_______________\n")